ye-kyaw-thu/myG2P/README.md

 [Details Info of License](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 ## Introduction
-We developed this myG2P (Myanmar Grapheme to Phoneme) dictionary for [VoiceTra](http://voicetra.nict.go.jp/en/index.html) (Multilingual Speech Translation Application) Myanmar language project of [NICT](http://www.nict.go.jp/en/), Japan.
+We developed this myG2P (Myanmar Grapheme-to-Phoneme) dictionary for [VoiceTra](http://voicetra.nict.go.jp/en/index.html) (Multilingual Speech Translation Application) Myanmar language project of [NICT](http://www.nict.go.jp/en/), Japan.
 We mainly used MLC (Myanmar Language Commission) dictionary words.
+Please cite the ICCA 2015 paper and/or COLING 2016 paper, if you use myG2P dictionary.
+Please cite PACLING 2015 paper, if you are talking about sentence level grapheme-to-phoneme conversion of Myanmar language.

 ## Development and Support